 Spending time outdoors has been scientifically proven to improve your overall well-being.
 It can lower both your heart rate and blood pressure, while also boosting your mood.
 You can also do some of your exercises outdoors, but even just going for a walk at your local park can significantly change your outlook, demeanor, and health in the best possible way.

 Aerobic exercise or cardio is one of the best types of exercise for your heart as it helps strengthen this muscle and facilitate the pumping of blood.
-Repetitive contractions that are done during a cardio workout can aid in oxygen flow, blood circulation, and lower cholesterol and blood pressure.
+Repetitive contractions that are done during a cardio workout can aid in oxygen flow, and blood circulation, and lower cholesterol and blood pressure.
 You can achieve this through walking, running, swimming, and cycling.

 Unhealthy food should be taken in moderation, but if there is anything you should consciously avoid as much as possible, it should be: cured and processed meats like cold cuts, sausages, and canned goods; deep-fried food because trans fat increases cholesterol levels; and refined carbs like sodas, desserts, and white grains that have pretty much no nutrients.